sameer266/sameer266/README.md

 # Hi there! 👋 I'm Sameer

 Welcome to my GitHub profile!
-I'm passionate about technology, cybersecurity, and creating innovative solutions.
+I'm passionate about software development, cybersecurity, and creating innovative solutions.
 Feel free to explore my repositories and connect with me.

 ---